-Keene State College’s IRB typically meets four times during the academic year and on an as needed basis during the summer months.
+Keene State College’s IRB typically meets monthly during the academic year and on an as needed basis during the summer months.
 Anticipated meeting dates are posted on the OSPR website when they become available from the IRB Chairperson.
 Investigators should plan ahead to ensure timely review of their research protocol, and are reminded that no research involving human subjects may commence without written IRB approval.

 1.5.2 Full Board Review Procedures